 A basic financial worksheet should include your assumptions, projected cash flow and income statement.
 You’ll then have a very clear picture of the feasibility of manufacturing costs and your margin threshold when it comes to reviewing a manufacturing partner.
 In certain cases, you may want to budget for overseas factory visits too.

 Figuring out your finances is an on-going process.
-You may have to make slight tweaks to account for events and instances that may arise as you figure out how to get your designs into your markets, but having a base foundation will help you understand how to review and negotiate manufacturers.
+You may have to make slight tweaks to account for events and instances that may arise as you figure out how to get your designs into your markets.
+But having a base foundation will help you understand how to review and negotiate with manufacturers.

-Here’s a snippet of a sample tech pack that’ll help you get started (if you haven’t already got one!):
+Here’s a snippet of a sample tech pack that’ll help you get started:

 After deciding on how you want to outsource your manufacturing, make a note of manufacturing competencies, machine specifications, technical excellence, certifications, current and past clientele, commitment to quality and prototyping.